-A criminal record, sometimes called a rap sheet, is a collection of a person's criminal convictions and arrests.
-The information in the record varies from state to state and even from county to county.
+A criminal record, sometimes called a rap sheet, is a written history of a person's criminal convictions and arrests.
+You're entitled to a copy of your criminal record.

-You are entitled to a copy of your own criminal record.
-While some states have laws that protect the privacy of certain criminal records, in this day and age, it is safest to assume that any criminal arrest or conviction (unless expunged or sealed) is public knowledge.
+The information in a criminal record varies from state to state and even from county to county.
+While some states have laws that protect the privacy of certain criminal records, in this day and age, it's safest to assume that any criminal arrest or conviction (unless expunged or sealed) is public knowledge.
 (Read more about expunging or sealing criminal records and the limits to sealing any record.)

 Both state and federal law enforcement agencies maintain criminal records.
 Each agency sets its own standards regarding what to include in a record.
 However, as a general rule, criminal records will contain basic information about the person, such as name, birth date, aliases, and height and weight.
-Some criminal records containonlyconvictions, but most also contain arrest records.
+Some criminal records contain only convictions, but most also contain arrest records.
 Conviction details vary as well, but records will usually include the date and court of conviction, the sentence, and whether the crime is a misdemeanor or a felony.

-There are few different ways to obtain a copy of your criminal record.
-The best way to obtain the most accurate information is to request a copy of your criminal record from the FBI or your state bureau of investigation, state police, or state public safety office.
-You may be required to submit your fingerprints.
+There are a few different ways to obtain a copy of your criminal record.
+The best way to obtain the most accurate information is to request a copy from the FBI or your state bureau of investigation, state police, or state public safety office.
+You might be required to submit your fingerprints.
 You can also visit your local police department and ask for a copy of your criminal record (or proof that you have no criminal record).
-Sometimes, a local police record will only have local arrest and conviction records.
+Sometimes, a local police record will only have your local arrest and conviction records.
 An officer should be able to tell you what information is included in their records search.

-Other organizations, such as employers and schools, may need your consent to obtain a copy of your criminal record, but refusing to give consent will almost certainly be considered a red flag.
-For example, if you refuse an employer's request to obtain a copy of your criminal record, you will probably not be offered the job.
+Other organizations, such as employers and schools, might need your consent to obtain a copy of your criminal record, but refusing to give consent will almost certainly be considered a red flag.
+For example, if you refuse an employer's request to obtain a copy of your criminal record, you probably won't be offered the job.

 Beyond employers, the people who can obtain a copy of your criminal record can vary greatly from state to state.
 For example, in Georgia, all felony convictions are public record and can be obtained with a name and birth date after paying a $15 fee.
-In other states, less serious convictions may not be easily accessed.
-Private companies also sell criminal records online, to anyone willing to pay a fee, although these records are not necessarily complete, because they include onlyinformation that is publicly available.
+In other states, less serious convictions might not be easily accessed.
+Private companies also sell criminal records online, to anyone willing to pay a fee, although these records are not necessarily complete, because they include only publicly available information.

 All states and the federal government also maintain sex offender registries.
 Sex offender registries are generally public (and often available online) although sometimes information is only available for offenders who are considered to be particularly dangerous.